-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 He adds that it's not yet clear whether live infectious viral particles remain in the air where infected people have been: "That's the crucial thing to know," he says.
 "And then really, crucially, are there enough of those viral particles to actually start an infection?
 We don't know the answer to that yet."

-Yong says the experts he's consulted have not yet come to a consensus regarding whether or not the general population should wear some sort of mask, when in public places.
+Yong says the experts he has consulted have not come to a consensus regarding whether or not the general population should wear some sort of mask, when in public places.
 "There is a lot of movement towards recommending widespread mask usage from different countries," he says.
 "The CDC appears to be considering it.
 Health experts I've spoken to who were once dismissive about mask use are now edging towards recommending it."

 But Yong adds that the short supply of N-95 respirator masks, and even professionally made surgical masks complicates matters.